Posts

 Image

 What is the minimum of what it means to be a Christian?
 In this sermon on Ephesians 1:1 titled “Saints… and Faithful in Christ Jesus” , Dr. Martyn Lloyd-Jones addresses this question.
 Three striking descriptions are proclaimed from this text: saints, faithful, and union with Christ.
 Dr. Lloyd-Jones centers his sermon around these descriptors and shows what the apostle Paul meant by these terms.
 While many Christians have a tendency to emphasize one of these descriptions over against the other, Dr. Lloyd-Jones calls the Christian to hold these together.
 The failure to do so is damaging to the church..
 Dr. Lloyd-Jones also mentions the importance of the original form of the apostolic Church / ID.
-Audio sermon @ MLJ Trust's site.
-About Martyn-Lloyd Jones
+You can listen the whole sermon on the MLJ Trust site About Martyn-Lloyd Jones